containers/bootc/ostree-ext/README.md

 Running the container directly for e.g. CI testing is one use case.
 But more importantly, this container image can be pushed to any registry, and used as part of ostree-based operating system release engineering.

-### Importing an ostree-container directly
+### Unencapsulate an ostree-container directly

 A primary goal of this effort is to make it fully native to an ostree-based operating system to pull a container image directly too.

-FUTURE: An important aspect of this is that the system will validate the GPG signature of the target OSTree commit, as well as validating the sha256 of the contained objects.

-The CLI offers a method to import the exported commit:
+The CLI offers a method to "unencapsulate" - fetch a container image in a streaming fashion and import the embedded OSTree commit.
+Here, you must use a prefix scheme which defines signature verification.

+- `ostree-remote-image:$remote:$imagereference`: This declares that the OSTree commit embedded in the image reference should be verified using the ostree remote config `$remote`.
+- `ostree-image-signed:$imagereference`: Fetch via the containers/image stack, but require *some* signature verification (not via ostree).
+- `ostree-unverified-image:$imagereference`: Don't do any signature verification

 ```
-$ ostree-ext-cli container import --repo=/ostree/repo docker://quay.io/exampleos/exampleos:stable
+$ ostree-ext-cli container unencapsulate --repo=/ostree/repo ostree-remote-image:someremote:docker://quay.io/exampleos/exampleos:stable
 ```

 But a project like rpm-ostree could hence support:

 ```
-$ rpm-ostree rebase quay.io/exampleos/exampleos:stable
+$ rpm-ostree rebase ostree-remote-image:someremote:quay.io/exampleos/exampleos:stable
 ```

 (Along with the usual `rpm-ostree upgrade` knowing to pull that container image)